How to Cut Stair Stringers: A Comprehensive Guide

 1. Set the depth of your circular saw blade to slightly more than the thickness of the stringer board.

-2. Carefully follow the marked lines, making sure not to cut beyond them.
-This is crucial for maintaining the integrity of the stringer.
+2. Carefully follow the marked lines, ensuring not to cut beyond them to maintain stringer integrity.

-3. Work slowly and steadily to ensure clean cuts.
-Rushing can lead to mistakes and uneven edges.
+3. Work slowly and steadily to ensure clean cuts; rushing can lead to mistakes.

 4. Finish the Cuts:

-1. Use a hand saw or jigsaw to complete the cuts that the circular saw couldn’t reach, particularly in the corners.
+1. Use a hand saw or jigsaw to complete cuts that the circular saw couldn’t reach, especially in corners.

-2. This ensures precise and clean edges, which are vital for a snug fit.
+2. This ensures precise edges, vital for a snug fit.

 5. Test Fit the Stringer: